82asraju/az-303-prep-kit/1-infrastructure/notes-implement-azure-ad.md

 Audit logs for registration and password reset are available for 30 days.
 If security auditing within your corporation requires longer retention, the logs need to be exported and consumed into a SIEM tool such as Azure Sentinel, Splunk, or ArcSight.

 [How it works: Azure AD self-service password reset](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-howitworks)

+### Authentication methods

+When a user is enabled for SSPR, they must register at least one authentication method.
+We highly recommend that you choose two or more authentication methods so that your users have more flexibility in case they're unable to access one method when they need it.
+For more information, see [What are authentication methods?](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-authentication-methods).

+The following authentication methods are available for SSPR:

+- Mobile app notification
+- Mobile app code
+- Email
+- Mobile phone
+- Office phone
+- Security questions

+Users can only reset their password if they have registered an authentication method that the administrator has enabled.

+> Warning
+>
+> Accounts assigned Azure administrator roles are required to use methods as defined in the section Administrator reset policy differences.

+### Number of authentication methods required

+You can configure the number of the available authentication methods a user must provide to reset or unlock their password.
+This value can be set to either one or two.

+Users can, and should, register multiple authentication methods.
+Again, it's highly recommended that users register two or more authentication methods so they have more flexibility in case they're unable to access one method when they need it.

+### Write back passwords to your on-premises directory

+You can enable password writeback using the Azure portal.
+You can also temporarily disable password writeback without having to reconfigure Azure AD Connect.

+- If the option is set to Yes, then writeback is enabled.
+Federated, pass-through authentication, or password hash synchronized users are able to reset their passwords.
+- If the option is set to No, then writeback is disabled.
+Federated, pass-through authentication, or password hash synchronized users aren't able to reset their passwords.

 [Licensing requirements for Azure AD self-service password reset](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-licensing)

 ### Compare editions and features